Captain Hook: Peter Pan (play) and Peter and Wendy (novel)

-Disney
+version

-In the animated film Peter Pan, Hook is a far more comical villain than the original character: he is seen as a vain coward with a childish temper who is prone to crying out in terror.
+In the animated film Peter Pan (1953), Captain Hook is a far more comical villain than the original character: he is seen as a vain and dastardly coward with a childish temper who is prone to crying out in terror.
 During the film's early development, the story department analysed Hook's character as "a fop...
 Yet very mean, to the point of being murderous.
 This combination of traits should cause plenty of amusement whenever he talks or acts".

 Frank Thomas was the directing animator of Hook.
-According to Disney's Platinum release bonus features, Hook was modeled after a Spanish King.
+According to Disney's Platinum release bonus features, Hook was modeled after Charles II of England.
 One director insisted that Hook should be a darker villain with no comedic traits; but this was refused for fear of frightening a juvenile audience, and Hook became a comical villain, equally matched with Peter Pan.

 Actor Hans Conried set the tone for Disney's interpretation of Hook, as he was the original voice for the Captain, as well as, in the tradition of the stage play, Mr. Darling, and performed live-action reference for the two characters.
 In subsequent Disney animation, Hook is voiced by Corey Burton.

 Hook seeks revenge on Peter Pan for having fed the crocodile his left hand and refuses to leave Neverland prior to this revenge.
 Throughout the film, Hook is supported by Mr. Smee.
 After promising Tinker Bell not to lay a finger (or a hook) on Peter Pan, he plants a bomb in Peter's hideout (instead of Barrie's vial of poison).
 At the conclusion of the film, Hook is chased by the crocodile into the distance, with the rest of the crew trying to save Hook.
 Walt Disney insisted on keeping Hook alive, as he said: "The audience will get to liking Hook, and they don't want to see him killed."